Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Discussion

 \textit{Behavioral Approach to Evaluating Internal Processes of LLMs.} Our study underscores the challenges in aligning LLM behaviors with human values and social norms, highlighting the need for more sophisticated evaluation methods.
 Traditional approaches that focus on adjusting outputs based on human feedback are insufficient for tasks requiring social cognition and reasoning.
 As discussed earlier, adopting a behavioral approach---such as evaluating LLMs through experiments---allows us to systematically assess their decision-making processes in realistic social contexts.
 This method provides insights into how LLMs make decisions and whether their internal mechanisms align with human cognitive processes.

 \textit{Assistants for Tasks but Not Participants in Social Research.} The use of LLMs in social science research is promising but also presents limitations.
-LLMs cannot reliably replicate the nuanced processes of human decision-making in social experiments---they are not computational humans.
-Worse, over-relying on them for modeling human behavior in complex social contexts could lead to misleading conclusions.
-Therefore, researchers should limit the roles of LLMs to specific tasks like text classification or topic modeling and approach the use of LLMs in modeling human behavior with caution.
+Our findings suggest that LLMs may not reliably replicate the nuanced processes of human decision-making in social experiments like the dictator game---they are not computational humans.
+Over-relying on them for modeling human behavior in complex social contexts could lead to misleading conclusions.
+This is particularly relevant for the nonprofit and philanthropic sectors, where AI might be used to model donor behavior or predict responses to fundraising campaigns.
+Inaccurate simulations could lead to flawed strategies and misallocation of resources.
+Therefore, researchers and practitioners should limit the roles of LLMs to specific tasks like text classification or topic modeling and approach the use of LLMs in modeling human behavior with caution.
 We must recognize that LLMs are tools to assist in research, not substitutes for human participants, at least for the time being.